 Having a way to monitor the domestic batteries is useful – a way to know when to recharge, and when to stop charging if running an engine or generator.
 A decent battery monitor is vital for a boater who wants to look after their batteries and spends a long time away from shorepower.

-The 2 monitors I like to fit and keep in my van are the Victron BMV700 and Merlin Smartgauge.
-Both are very different, both excellent products and each have their advantages and disadvantages.
+The monitors I like to fit and keep in my van are the Victron BMV700/BMV712 Smart and Merlin Smartgauge.
+Both brands are very different, both excellent products and each have their advantages and disadvantages.
 Which one to fit depends on what the boater wants.
 I don’t like to recommend one over another and rather the customer decides what to go for.

 The Smartgauge is great as it’s so simple.
 It displays domestic (and start) battery voltage and has a ‘state of charge’ (SOC) percentage reading which is relatively accurate.
 Easy to fit and simple to setup.
 Around £120.

-The BMV700 (~£140) displays more information.
+The Victron BMV (starts from £140) displays more information.
 As well as Voltage and SOC it also shows current (Amps), power (Watts) and counts amp-hours (AH).
 Having a current reading is a major advantage.
 It’s useful to know how much various electrical items consume inside the boat and appreciate how efficient appliances are – so help to decide how and when to use them.
 If a large appliance such as washing machine is run off an inverter this monitor will show if the alternator output is keeping up with the power demand.
 State of charge can be inaccurate and misleading.
-The BMV700 is an accurate amp hour (AH) counter and uses a battery capacity AH figure manually programmed in.
+The BMV is an accurate amp hour (AH) counter and uses a battery capacity AH figure manually programmed in.
 A big problem is knowing what battery capacity figure to enter.
-AH capacity quoted by the manufacturer is always higher than actual capacity.
-Capacity also decreases with age of batteries and is affected by temperature and the time between equilisation charge.
-The monitor re-calibrates to 100% state of charge when the charging current drops to a preset figure (tail current).
+AH capacity quoted by the manufacturer is always higher than actual capacity often by a surprising margin, Capacity also decreases with age of batteries and is affected by temperature and the time between equilisation charge.
+The monitor re-calibrates to 100% state of charge when the charging current drops to a pre-set figure (tail current).
 Default tail current is 4% and at this figure the batteries are not actually fully charged.

-To sum up if you understand some battery/charging theory the BMV700 is really great.
+To sum up if you understand some battery/charging theory the Victron BMV is really great.
 If you don’t understand or can’t be bothered to think about it then fit the Smartgauge.
+If you are considering Lithium Batteries in the future fit a BMV712 Smart.

 Quality Construction and great design (just what you expect from Victron).